 - Nice sufficient toe space which is great for electricians who spend a lot of time kneeling down

 Great looking, sturdy, waterproof, with EH protection exceeding the standards, these boots from Keen are another suitable choice for electricians.
 They are comfortable, and the cradle-like shaped footbeds provide a perfect fit.
 They are light and yet sturdy.
 They are water resistant and heir unique outsoles are slip resistant, ladder friendly and curve up on top of the toe cap in order to provide protection to the toes via the patented Keen toe protection system.
-These boots require virtually no break in, so you can wear them out of the box without fear for getting blisters and sore feet at work.
-In general, these soft toe boots are one of our top favorites from the best boots for electricians list.
+These Keens require virtually no break in, so you can wear them out of the box without fear for getting blisters and sore feet at work.
+In general, these soft toe boots are one of our top favorites from the best work boots for electricians list.

 Ariat Men’s Workhog Pull-On Boot